 To go a little bit back in history is a good way to see that this is the first time that a Cunard Queen is delivered the way it was planned.
 The Queen Mary's building was announced in 1930 and she was supposed to be delivered in 1934.
 The building of the ship went smoothly at first and her launchdate was set at may 1932.
 But because of the economic depression of the early 1930's, work was halted.
 There was no paint available and the workforce of John Brown was laid off.

-At the 3rd of april 1934 work could be restarted after the merger of Cunard and White Star, because some more cash was available.
+At the 3rd of april 1934 work could be restarted after the combination of Cunard and White Star into Cunard-White Star, because some more cash was available.
 The ship was launched at the 26th of september 1934, two years later then originally planned.

 The second Queen, Queen Elizabeth, was another story.
 Due to the outbreak of the second world war the ship was incomplete and hurried out of dock to avoid enemy bombings.
 She had no official sea trials, because she went to New York for safety as soon as she got out of the dock.
 Her trials were carried out after her heroic warduties in 1946, six years after her unexpected launch.
 Her first peacetime voyage started at october 16th 1946.